|

 Madrid, dando conciertos por toda España y por el extranjero.

-personal para casos de emergencia en el Real Conservatorio.
-Fui
+sustituto personal para casos de emergencia en el Real Conservatorio.

 Con la guitarra me he dedicado y me dedico en la actualidad a la